mmaraja/bastardsdogwear/plugins/popup-anything-on-click/readme.txt

 Your visitor’s experience is our #1 priority.
 Popup Anything’s campaigns won’t annoy your visitors like other WordPress popup plugins do.
 Our smart targeting and personalization features let you show the right message, to the right user, at the right time…no unwanted interruptions necessary.

-= Compatible with the major form plugins that submit the form with help of ajax =
+= Compatible with the major form plugins that submit the form with help of Ajax =
 * Contact form 7
 * Ninja Forms
 * Gravity Forms
-* Any generic form that submits the form with help of ajax.
+* Any generic form that submits the form with help of Ajax.

 = Features =
 * Create and manage as many popups as you want